 General Data Protection Regulation (GDPR)

 The European Union's General Data Protection Regulation (GDPR) is a privacy law that went into effect on May 25, 2018.
 The GDPR governs the use of personal data and grants certain legal rights to people residing in the European Union whose personal data is being collected and processed (Data Subject).
 It also imposes legal responsibilities on entities that control or process personal data, which may impact certain university programs that collect information from individuals located in Europe.
-For the full text of the GDPR, see https://gdpr-info.eu/.
+For the full text, see the GDPR website